lei-cs/momo_VotingForX/README.md

-# Employee Voting
+# Employee Voting System for X Bank
-Employee Based voting system using blockchain technology Project implemented as part of Blockchain Course
+Employee-based voting system for X Bank using blockchain technology Project implemented as part of Introduction to Blockchain Course from Momo Group

 ## Description

-* The authority must login first with the provided session ID.
+* The employee must login first with the their ID and password.
 * The voter can now begin the process of voting with proper authentication through OTP(one time password) on the respective linked mobile number.
-* If the voter is valid then the system will check for for the voters age and the address to which he can give vote.
+* If the voter is valid then the system will check for eligibility and the address to which he can give vote.
-* the voting pallete will be opned with  candidate names,their parties and logos.
+* the voting pallete will be opned with candidate names, job positions and photos.
 * Now the voter can give his vote by clicking vote button.
-* one voter can give his vote only once,i.e after one time voting buttons are disabled and the vote is automatically loged out.
+* one voter can give her vote only once, i.e after one time voting buttons are disabled and the vote is automatically loged out.
 * Same process continiues for many more votters irrespective of their voting wards.

 ### Installing and Running Project